Midshipman Profiles

 MIDN Brown spent his early years in Western Europe following his father’s military career which developed a keen interest in military service and a desire for a career in Naval Special Warfare (NSW).

 In his spare time, MIDN Brown is an avid fitness enthusiast.
 His dedication to physical fitness is not only a personal pursuit but also a demonstration of his readiness for the physical challenges that come with military service.
-This passion for fitness has extended to his leadership abilities, as evidenced by the personalized running plans he has provided, helping to enhance the fitness levels of his fellow Midshipmen.
+This passion for fitness has extended to Bric’s leadership abilities, as evidenced by the personalized running plans he has provided, helping to enhance the fitness levels of his fellow Midshipmen.

 MIDN 2/C Hunter Brophy, ’25